FirebaseExtended/experimental-extensions/firestore-tos-extension/PREINSTALL.md

   - Cloud Firestore
   - Cloud Functions (Node.js 10+ runtime.
 [See FAQs](https://firebase.google.com/support/faq#extensions-pricing))

-Usage of this extension also requires you to have SMTP credentials for mail delivery.
-You are responsible for any associated costs with your usage of your SMTP provider.

 **Configuration Parameters:**

 - Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).